-- L2.8 From 1 July 2024, the annual load targets from Sydney Water's sewage treatment plants discharging to Yarramundi sub-zone 1 are the following aggregated 5 year rolling average loads of Nitrogen (total) and Phosphorus (total):
+L2.8 From 1 July 2024, the annual load targets from Sydney Water's sewage treatment plants discharging to Yarramundi sub-zone 2 are the following aggregated 5 year rolling average loads of Nitrogen (total) and Phosphorus (total):

-- a) Nitrogen (total) 36,100 kg/year

-- b) Phosphorus (total) 660 kg/year

 Note: The loads for the 2024/25 year will be the rolling average of reporting period loads from 2019/20 to 2023/24.
-Where there have been STP upgrades during this period, the historical loads would be reduced by the load reductions achieved by the upgrades, to obtain an equivalent historical load for use in the rolling average calculations
+Where there have been STP upgrades during this period, the historical loads would be reduced by the load reductions achieved by the upgrades, to obtain an equivalent historical load for use in the rolling average calculations.